pingcap/docs-tidb-operator/en/tidb-toolkit.md

 [Helm](https://helm.sh/) is a package management tool for Kubernetes.
 Make sure your Helm version >= 2.11.0 && < 3.0.0 && != [2.16.4](https://github.com/helm/helm/issues/7797).
 The installation steps are as follows:

-### Install Helm Client
+### Install the Helm client

-Refer to [Helm official documentation](https://v2.helm.sh/docs/using_helm/#installing-helm) to install Helm client.
+Refer to [Helm official documentation](https://v2.helm.sh/docs/using_helm/#installing-helm) to install the Helm client.

-If the server does not have an external network, you need to download the Helm client on a machine with an external network, and then copy it to the server.
+If the server does not have access to the Internet, you need to download the Helm client on a machine with Internet access, and then copy it to the server.
 Here is an example of installing the Helm client `2.16.7`:

 {{< copyable "shell-regular" >}}